Updated April 2026

 What is mechanical breakdown insurance (MBI)?

 Mechanical breakdown insurance (MBI) covers the cost of repairing or replacing mechanical and electrical components in your vehicle that fail due to breakdown or defect.
 It is separate from standard car insurance, which covers damage from accidents, theft and weather events.
-MBI is sometimes called an extended warranty or mechanical warranty.
+MBI is sometimes marketed as an extended warranty or mechanical warranty.

 How is MBI different from car insurance?